DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-29-contact-details.md

 We must allow users to include an extension number.
 This is usually in the format: 01234 987654 ext 1234

 “I set up UCAS, so it’s probably my details.
-UCAS probably doesn’t have the extension number” ([Video](https://lookback.io/watch/acQugHJ6r7QFpvkMQ?t=2h28m54.82s))
+UCAS probably does not have the extension number” ([Video](https://lookback.io/watch/acQugHJ6r7QFpvkMQ?t=2h28m54.82s))

 ### Website